SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 </p>

 Hey there! 👋 This project is still in the works, so right now, you'll only find the model training part here.
-The plan is to eventually turn this into a full iOS app (most likely) or maybe a web platform.
+The plan is to eventually turn this into a full iOS app or maybe a web platform.

 Stay tuned—things are still evolving!